All You Need to Know About the Latest ANSI A326.3 and ANSI A137.1 Tile Slip Tests

 If you specify or buy flooring based on a minimum wet dynamic coefficient of friction (DCOF) of 0.42 (or 0.50 or 0.55, depending on the type of area) referred to in ANSI A326.3, you may be vulnerable to charges of negligence if a slipping injury occurs on that floor.
 Here we tell you why, and how to avoid the situation.

-The ANSI A326.3 hard flooring slip test standard (which superseded the old ANSI A137.1 tile slip test) now applies to all hard flooring materials, indoors and (some) outdoor areas.
+The ANSI A326.3 (also marketed as the DCOF AcuTest) hard flooring slip test standard (which superseded the old ANSI A137.1 tile slip test) now applies to all hard flooring materials, indoors and (some) outdoor areas.
 But the amount of disclaimers, warnings and asterisks in this test standard are not something you should ignore.
 In fact, the disclaimers state that the numbers given for minimum dynamic coefficient of friction (DCOF rating) for various types of areas (0.42 for indoor level floors, 0.50 for Interior Wet Plus areas, 0.55 for clean and maintained outdoor areas, etc.) are not actually what you’re shooting for.
 Once you’ve achieved that minimum, there are a ton of “other factors” to consider.
 How do you consider them?
 That’s up to you, and no guidance is given.
 The DCOF values given in ANSI A326.3 are just a bare minimum.
 You can achieve those minimums and still have a very slippery floor that is not appropriate for a particular part of a building.

 The video below describes the latest American test for assessing the real-world slip resistance of flooring, ASTM E303-22, which is based on 50 years of international research in to slips and falls:

 American National Standards Institute (ANSI) published their previous A137.1, “Specifications for Ceramic Tile,” in 2017.
 In 2021, the Tile Council of North America (TCNA), who works to help flooring manufacturers sell flooring, not to help building owners or architects concerned about safety, updated it with a ton of disclaimers and changed the name to ANSI A326.3, which now gives some rather confusing guidance for areas other than interior level floors.
 The test specified in A326.3, sometimes referred to as the DCOF AcuTest, is used within the United States and a few smaller countries.
-But anyone using this test to assess slip risk is ignoring that the test method plainly states that this test method “…can provide a useful comparison of surfaces, but does not predict the likelihood a person will or will not slip on a hard surface flooring material.”
+But anyone using this test to assess slip risk is ignoring that the test method plainly states, again, that this test method “…can provide a useful comparison of surfaces, but does not predict the likelihood a person will or will not slip on a hard surface flooring material.”

 The Tile Council of North America (TCNA) states that through their own extensive research, the results from ANSI A137.1 and ASTM C 1028 have to been shown to correlate closely.
 That means that like the (now-withdrawn) ASTM C1028 test results, the ANSI A326.3 test results should never be trusted as a reliable indicator of slip resistance.
 Achieving a 0.60 SCOF using C1028 never meant that you had a safe floor when wet, and achieving a 0.42 (or 0.50 or 0.55) using this newer test method is just as unreliable as an indication of safety.